 402 - 472 - 3745

 Françoise Agena grew up in the outskirts of Paris; she holds an MA in French literature from UNL, where she has worked for the past seventeen years as one of our most popular instructors of French and Spanish.
-An energetic and inventive teacher, she served as resident director of UNL’s semester-long study-abroad program in Besançon, France, and led the summer 2015 and 2016 UNL study abroad program to Angers.
+An energetic and inventive teacher, she served as resident director of UNL’s semester-long study-abroad program in Besançon, France, and led the summer 2015, 2016 and 2017 UNL summer study abroad program to Angers.

-This program is based in the beautiful city of Angers, on the Loire River, in the midst of the Anjou winemaking region and the Châteaux de la Loire.
+This program is based in the beautiful city of Angers (approximately 200 miles southwest of Paris), on the Loire River, in the midst of the Anjou winemaking region and the Châteaux de la Loire.
 A youthful, bustling, refined city, it also boasts a magnificent old town and one of France’s finest medieval castles.
 Paris is an hour and a half away by TGV, and the Atlantic ocean is nearby, along with cities like Tours, Poitiers, and Nantes.
 Classes will be taught at the Université Catholique de l’Ouest CIDEF (Centre International d’Études Françaises), an internationally-known school of French as a second language.

 Accommodations and Other Arrangements